Skogseidvatnet

 Skogseidvatnet is a lake in Bjørnafjorden Municipality in Vestland county, Norway.
-The 5.3 km2 lake lies in the Hålandsdal valley, about 7 km east of the village of Eikelandsosen.
+The 5.3 km2 lake lies at the southern end of the Øvre Hålandsdalen valley, about 7 km east of the village of Eikelandsosen.
 Water from the river Orraelva and the lake Gjønavatnet flow into the lake, and then it flows out into the lake Henangervatnet before flowing out into the fjord.